 A lot is going on, and it’s not just the latest fad being embraced by wellness enthusiasts.
 After all, who pays attention to every little thing?

 As mindfulness and meditation practice becomes more mainstream, mindful living is you having a moment.
 Being present appears to live up to all hype.
 Here’s the reason for it.

 Lots of people respond to emotional problems and uncertainty by disengaging from the source.
 It can certainly seem counterintuitive to stay present when you feel anxious or nervous.
 Distracting yourself from unwanted or unpleasant thoughts can bring short_ term relief.

 You can’t hide from reality for so long.
 Acknowledge fears and stress triggers, and working to mindfully accept them, can have additional benefits in the long run.

-Cultivating present moment awareness could make it easier to live not only with a single stressful event but also later stress on the same day as well as stressful events in the future.
+Cultivating present-moment awareness could make it easier to cope with a single stressful event and later stress on the same day and stressful future events.

 It Helps Relieve Mental Health Symptoms

 When you’re focusing on the present moment, you’re paying attention to the things currently happening.
 These events might range from joyous to downright heartbreaking.